-The following information which is broken in to 3 sections and is provided for the benefit of all riders without prejudice.
+The following information, which is broken in to 4 sections is provided for the benefit of all riders without prejudice.

 Notes and Etiquette for Branch Rides

 The Ulysses Club does not promote or endorse any set rules for rides, however some guidelines and points of etiquette have proven useful.

 Those who have been riding in group for a while (not just with Ulysses) will find them obvious and commonsense, whereas others relatively new to it should be able to take some value from them.

 Although not compulsory, it is highly recommended, that you and your passenger wear appropriate clothing, gloves and footwear on the rides.
 This is for your own benefit and safety.
 Lets face it, no one wants to crash but sometimes it is totally unavoidable and without the proper safety gear on, you will come off worse for wear.

 Branch rides are always lead by the Ride Leader.

 The Ride Leader will be at the head of the ride at all times.

 He/she should not be overtaken by anyone during the ride except in exceptional circumstances.